lucacrippa88/watson-telegram-bot/README.md

 # Create a Watson Assistant web app with no codeing skills

 This tutorial will show how to integrate a Chatbot made with Watson Assistant into a web application built with Node-RED.
 No coding skills are needed!
-This tutorial collects all experience gained during ASL 2017-2018 sessions.
+This tutorial collects all experience gained on Watson Assistant and Node-RED during ASL 2017-2018 sessions.

 ## Prerequisites

 Prerequisites to get this tutorial done are:
 1. An IBM Cloud account.
 2. Choose the option that fits:
   - Do you want to have a custom Virtual Assistant? -> Go to step 3.
   - Do you just want to know how it works the Node-RED Watson Assistant integration? -> Skip step 3 and go to step 4.
 3. Make sure you completed this tutorial to have a custom Virtual Assistant with Watson Assistant: https://github.com/lucacrippa88/watson-assistant-training
-4. Done with prerequisites!
+4. You are all done with prerequisites!

 ## How to expect from this tutorial

 This tutorial will show you how to create a simple web-based interface for your Virtual Assistant.
 The only code you will see is just copy-and-pasted from this page.
 All other technical activities are based on the native Node-RED flow interface.

-### Features

 ## Tutorials

 ### Steps

 Follow these steps to complete the tutorial.

+#### Step 1
+#### Step 2
+#### Step 3
+#### Step 4

 ### Videos

+Almost 2 videos are coming (italian).

 ## Notes

 ## Outcomes

 ## Disclaimer